top of page

 What are the differences between a physio, a chiropractor, and an osteopath?

 While physiotherapists, chiropractors, and osteopaths all focus on treating musculoskeletal conditions, there are some differences in the approach and training.
 Physiotherapists focus on evidence-based practices and often use a combination of manual therapy, exercise, and other techniques to address a patient's needs.
-Chiropractors focus on spinal manipulation to address musculoskeletal conditions, while osteopaths focus on the relationship between the body's structure and its function.
-All three of these professionals can contribute towards various health benefits depending on the type of treatment you need, however, physiotherapy is the only discipline that is evidence-based and is also a part of the modern medical system.
+Chiropractors focus on spinal manipulation to address musculoskeletal conditions, while osteopaths focus on the relationship between the body's structure and function.
+All three of these professionals can contribute towards various health benefits depending on the type of treatment you need; however, physiotherapy is the only discipline that is evidence-based and a part of the modern medical system.

 one essential-22may-16 (1)_edited.jpg